 VAT is not included in the course fee

-- Critically analyze and explain different dimensions of water and environmental law (including principles, rights, instruments, organizations) from local to global administrative and functional levels.
+- Critically investigate and grasp relevant dimensions and sources of water and environmental law (including customs, principles, jurisdictions, rights, instruments, organizations) applicable to the water and environmental field from local to global level.

 The national component plays an important part in the international part of this short course, and the international component is interwoven into the national dimension.
 The course uses interactive lectures, practices in stakeholder interviews and analysis, negotiation exercises, role-plays, workshops, case studies, the internet and audio-visual means.